Wuhan Metro: Opening hours

 The operating hours start at 6:00 on weekdays and 6:30 on weekends & holidays.
-The last trains of Yangluo Line and Line 16 depart from the termini at 22:00 or 22:30, while other lines at 23:00.
+The last trains of Line 16, Line 19 and Yangluo Line depart from the origin stations at 22:00 or 22:30, while other lines at 23:00.
 See the table below for more details.

 Ticketing

 Fares vary based on the distance travelled.
+The specific charging standards are as follows:

+The single-journey tokens, the multi-day passes, the contactless Wuhantong cards, the China T-union cards and the UnionPay cards are accepted.
+In addition, Wuhan metro introduced the mobile payment.
+The travelers can open the Alipay APP on the mobile phones, click on "Transport", and select "Wuhan".
+After completing identity verification, the travelers will obtain a QR code for the metro pass to enter and exit the metro faregates by having the QR code scanned.

 Discount

 Most passagers enter and exit the system using a proximity card called Wuhan Tong, which is available at all metro stations.
 Passagers who pay metro fare with a Wuhan Tong Card can receive a 10% discount.
 Besides the metro, Passengers can also pay tram, bus, and ferry fees by Wuhan Tong within Wuhan.

 Multi-day pass

 There are three kinds of multi-day pass cards valid for one, three, and seven days respectively.